ewolff/service-mesh-primer/manuscript/06-Conclusion.md

 Also Istio can be stripped down.
 It is possible to exclude each part of the system from the installation.

-Recent efforts such as the SMI (Service Mesh Interface) will reduce mental overhead, standardize service mesh features, and will pave the way for even more tools on top of service mesh capabilities.
+Recent efforts such as the SMI (Service Mesh Interface) intend to reduce mental overhead, standardize service mesh features, and will pave the way for even more tools on top of service mesh capabilities.

 The second drawback is the technical overhead: A service mesh adds to the latency and the resource